 This means that CDEM Act powers should not be used in substitution for other legislation, such as the Public Health Response Act 2020, but complement it by enabling access to emergency powers to fill any gaps (where circumstances require).

-If a second wave of COVID-19 meant national coordination of the CDEM response became necessary again, the COVID-19 Public Health Response Act 2020 does not prevent the ability to declare a state of national emergency or giving a notice of a national transition period for COVID-19 related emergencies.
+The COVID-19 Public Health Response Act 2020 does not prevent the ability to declare a state of national emergency or giving a notice of a national transition period for COVID-19 related emergencies.